stickies-v/bitcoin-devwiki/P2P-IRC-meetings.md

 Which PR reviews stand-out as productive and which were unproductive ?
 What can we learn from these examples ?

-P2P PRs on last 12 months (non-exhaustive):
+Review-intensive P2P PRs on last 12 months (non-exhaustive):
 * [#16702](https://github.com/bitcoin/bitcoin/pull/16702)
 * [#17428](https://github.com/bitcoin/bitcoin/pull/17428)
 * [#18038](https://github.com/bitcoin/bitcoin/pull/18038)